 The domain sale has become an increasingly attractive investment, since it allows companies to have an active and effective presence on the Internet.
 Making the digital domain available, which is linked to a company’s image, products and services, is undoubtedly a key competitive advantage, in terms of accessibility to potential online buyers.

-By means of the digital domain sales contract, a company or individual transfers an internet domain for a determined price.
+Through the digital domain sales contract, a company or individual transfers an internet domain for a determined price.
 A series of guarantees is also offered, which grants the buyer full ownership of the domain.

-In order to achieve the sale, it is essential to rely on the support of the named domain registrar.
+To achieve the sale, it is essential to rely on the support of the named domain registrar.
 The domain registrar is the company which administers the digital domain in the name of its owner and carries out the orders received from the respective contracting parties.

 Principal obligations of the domain sales contract